-University of Auckland: Bachelor of Engineering, majoring in Civil Engineering
+University of Auckland: Bachelor of Engineering (Honours), specialising in Civil Engineering

-Brian Yip is a traffic engineer with responsibility for the Orakei ward in East Auckland.
-His team keeps traffic flowing smoothly and makes using the road safer for everybody, whether they drive, use public transport, walk or cycle.
+I'm a traffic engineer with responsibility for the Orakei ward in East Auckland.
+Our team keeps traffic flowing smoothly and makes using the road safer for everybody – whether they drive, use public transport, walk or cycle.

-Brian says that the most rewarding part of his job is resolving people's issues, and being able to make people happy by saying, “Yes, we will do something that will make your life so much easier.”
-And he says, “Whenever I drive around and see people using something like a pedestrian crossing that I’ve designed, I feel I’m leaving a legacy.”
+The most rewarding part of my job is resolving people's issues and being able to make people happy by saying 'yes, we will do something that will make your life so much easier'.

 Posted October 2011